Generic selectors

 Introduction

-Did your male breast enlargement return even after gynecomastia surgery?
-You might be facing recurrent gynecomastia—a return of gland or fat after prior correction—leading to renewed puffiness, swelling, or emotional discomfort.
-While uncommon, it can be frustrating if you believed the issue was permanently resolved.
+Did your male chest fullness return even after gynecomastia surgery?
+If you’re noticing renewed puffiness, firmness under the nipple, or emotional discomfort, you may be dealing with recurrent gynecomastia—a return of gland or fat after prior correction.
+While uncommon, it can be frustrating when you believed the issue was permanently resolved.

-Most recurrences stem from incomplete gland removal, untreated hormonal imbalance, or lifestyle factors such as weight gain or steroid use.
-Some patients undergo only liposuction—leaving the gland behind—so the core cause persists.
+In my clinical experience, most recurrences happen due to incomplete gland removal, untreated hormonal imbalance, or lifestyle factors such as weight gain or steroid/testosterone booster use.
+Many patients undergo liposuction alone, which removes fat but leaves the firm gland behind—allowing the core problem to persist.

-The good news: revision gynecomastia surgery can restore a flat, masculine chest.
-At Allure Medspa, Mumbai, Dr. Milan Doshi corrects failed or relapsed cases with complete gland excision, adjunct liposuction, and scar/asymmetry revision to help you regain long-term confidence and contour.
+The good news is that revision gynecomastia surgery can reliably restore a flat, masculine chest.
+At Allure Medspa, I correct failed or relapsed cases with complete gland excision, adjunct liposuction, and scar/asymmetry refinement—aiming for long-term confidence and natural contours.

 What Is Recurrent Gynecomastia?